Deepavali – Celebrating the Light

 Manickam is not the only one in the historic cultural enclave who is busying himself with a smile.

 Restaurants and eateries that serve Indian meals and snacks on the moist banana leaves have seen a surge in business.
-Deepavali – the Hindu festival of lights – is around the corner and an endless flow of visitors throng the precinct to do shopping for the great day that falls on 6 November this 2018.
+Deepavali – the Hindu festival of lights – is around the corner and an endless flow of visitors throng the precinct to do shopping for the great day that falls on Saturday, 27 October 2019.

 Jewellers, textile traders, trinket sellers and dress retailers offering the latest in Indian fashion are teeming with merry shoppers while music outlets boom out pounding Bollywood movie songs around the area.

 It is the time of the year when the community again rejoices together in Hindu culture's most prominent festival.
 Deepavali is believed to be a deeply symbolic reminder of the conquest of good over evil, light over darkness, and commemorates the great epic mythological incident of the divine figure Krishna slaying the evil demon Narakasura.
 Some also believe that Deepavali commemorates the revered figure Rama's return to his kingdom after annihilating the feared demon emperor, Ravana.

 But in true Malaysian style, the festival is celebrated not just by the Hindu community but also by all the people of the country.
 Well, the day will be a public holiday after all.

 In Penang, it is customary among Hindus to organise open houses during Deepavali.
 Previously the open house concept was celebrated on a mammoth scale at Little India and at the nearby sea-facing Esplanade.
 The King of Malaysia himself had in previous years launched this event with his Queen.
 Popular Tamil movie stars were slated to travel to the island popularly called 'The Pearl of the Orient' to entertain the crowd during the festivities.